Hughenden-Winton railway line: Construction

 The Winton Branch was 212 kilometres in length and constructed in three stages of 62, 67 and 83 kilometres.
 The first stage to Stamford via Warianna siding opened on 13 December 1897.
 The next stage took the line to Corfield (previously called Manuka) on 15 October 1898.
 Stops were established along the way at Chinbi and Tarvano.
 The last stage opened to Winton on 5 July 1899 with tiny stops at Olio, Lana, Prubi, Oondooroo and Rangelands.

 The branch not only allowed passengers to travel between Winton and Townsville in a day (albeit a 17-hour journey) but it also facilitated a rapid expansion of the wool industry in the Winton area.
 A mail train ran three times a week and a goods train ran to Hughenden.
 Services were later reduced to one per week.

 Decline

 As was the case with many of Queensland’s railways, freight traffic steadily declined to the point that the Winton Branch became uneconomical to maintain.
 Last patronised in the mid 1990s, the branch closed in 2008.
 In 2012 it was reported that some 8,500 tonnes of track, 320,000 sleepers and 1.3 million dog spikes were removed and resold or recycled.

-The Hughenden to Winton Road that largely runs parallel to the old track has been sealed so as to provide an alternative route to the North Queensland coast when the Capricorn and Flinders Highways leading to Rockhampton and Townville are cut by floodwaters.
+The Hughenden to Winton Road that largely runs parallel to the old track has been sealed so as to provide an alternative route to the North Queensland coast when the Capricorn and Flinders Highways leading to Rockhampton and Townsville are cut by floodwaters.